csound-plugins/csound-plugins/src/else/docs/ref.md

   ; create a source array
   kXs[] fillarray 1, 1, 2, 3, 5, 8, 13

-  ; create a reference
-  iref ref kXs

   ; In order to bridge the time gap between the end of life of the source ; of a ref and the scheduled event where a deref is taken, it is possible ; to create a forward reference, a "promise" that one deref has been scheduled ; in the future.

-  ; Such forward refs are created via `refinc` (for increment reference).
-  ; When this event stops, the memory ownership is transfered to the ; ref itself.
-The next `deref` will clear the forward ref and ; the memory is deallocated at the end of the deref's event. refinc iref schedule 4, p3+1, -1, iref
+  ; short lived event, ends before this event schedule 4, 0, 0.1, ref(kXs)

+  ; starts before we end, but survives us schedule 4, p3-0.1, 0.2, ref(kXs)

-  ; The same can be compressed into one action by setting the forward ; references at creation time.
-The second argument to ref indicates the number ; of forward references to create. schedule 4, p3+2, -1, ref(kXs, 1) defer "prints", " <<< instr.
-3 finished >>> \n" endin
+  ; starts after we end, we need a move schedule 4, p3+1, 0.1, ref(kXs, 1)

+  defer "prints", " <<< instr.
+3 finished >>> \n"
+endin

 instr 4
   prints "instr.
-4"
+4\n   "
-  iView[] deref p4
+  kView[] deref p4
-  printarray iView
+  printarray kView
+  defer "prints", " <<< instr.
+4 finished >>> \n"
   ; At deinition time the memory of the `iView` array is marked as deallocated.
   ; The handle (a global structure created by the `ref` opcode) which owns the memory, ; is signaled that no other clients of this data are alive.
 It deallocates the ; original memory and frees itself endin